nuvolaris/olaris/remote/README.md

 # nuv remote

-It works as a remote task executor and it is based on [nuv](https://github.com/nuvolaris/nuv)
+Nuv remote is a remote task executor and it is based on [nuv](https://github.com/nuvolaris/nuv)

 The basic idea is: